bolt/docs/docs/installation/install-sftp.md

 ### Permissions

+### Permissions

+Bolt needs to be able to write data to a number of folders.
+For example the `cache/` folder, and the `files/` folder where uploaded images and other files will be saved.

-Generally most servers should be fine with the default permissions.
-However, if you require guidance on setting up permissions, see our [File System Permissions](permissions) page.
+Generally, servers should be fine with the default permissions.
+If your server needs to have the permissions set manually, you'll immediately notice when opening your new install in a browser window, because you will greeted by an error, and the message that you should fix this.
+If this happens, and you require guidance on setting up permissions, see our [File System Permissions](permissions) page.

 ### Finishing Set-up